d2l-ai/d2l-en/chapter_convolutional-neural-networks/pooling.md

 ## Maximum Pooling and Average Pooling

-Like convolutional layers, pooling operators consist of a fixed-shape window that is slid over all regions in the input according to its stride, computing a single output for each location traversed by the fixed-shape window (sometimes known as the *pooling window*).
+Like convolutional layers, pooling operators consist of a fixed-shape window that slides over all regions in the input according to its stride, computing a single output for each location traversed by the fixed-shape window (sometimes known as the *pooling window*).